SINMOR/Marven-Subscription-Analysis-Using-SQL/README.md

 ![](Marvenimage.png)

 # Introduction
-Marven Analytics is an Online Bootcamp that teaches Data analysis .Its widely known and its one of the best bootcamp for a newbie .They have a Data playground where ypu can download datasets and play around with them .The have a free version, Monthly and yearly subscriptions.They offer both free and premium courses on Power Bi ,Excel ,SQL and other data analysis topics  .I would highly recommend Marven analytics for a beginner
+Marven Analytics is an Online boot camp that teaches Data analysis.
+It's widely known and it's one of the best bootcamp for a newbie.
+They have a Data playground where you can download datasets and play around with them.
+They have a free version and monthly and yearly subscriptions.
+They offer both free and premium courses on Power Bi, Excel, SQL and other data analysis topics.
+I would highly recommend Marven Analytics for a beginner

 # Problem Statement
 - What is the Churn rate i.e The rate at which customers stop paying for subscriptions